-- A. Development which proposes to improve cycling and walking in the Neighbourhood Plan area will be supported.
+- A. Development proposals which would improve cycling and walking in the Neighbourhood Plan area will be supported.
 In particular, provision of segregated cycle and pedestrian routes will be strongly supported.
-Such routes should also ensure that access by disabled users, the blind and deaf and users of mobility scooters is secured. - B. To ensure that residents can access public transport facilities, schools, leisure and other important facilities serving Halesworth, all new developments where feasible should ensure safe and continuous pedestrian routes that connect to the Key Movement Routes shown on the Policies Map. - C. Proposals to enhance the identified Key Movement Routes are strongly encouraged. - D. Development must not have an unacceptable impact on the safety and accessibility of Key Movement Routes.
-Developments will be expected to provide a strategy to mitigate the impact of additional traffic movements on the safety and flow of pedestrian and cycle access.
+Such routes should also ensure that access by disabled users, the blind and deaf and users of mobility scooters is secured. - B. To ensure that residents can access public transport facilities, schools, leisure and other important facilities serving Halesworth, where practicable development proposals should ensure safe and continuous pedestrian routes that connect to the Key Movement Routes shown on the Policies Map. - C. Proposals to enhance the identified Key Movement Routes will be supported. - D. Development proposals should not have an unacceptable impact on the safety and accessibility of Key Movement Routes.
+Developments proposals should provide a strategy to mitigate the impact of additional traffic movements on the safety and flow of pedestrian and cycle access on the identified Key Movement Routes.